 In the second year of studies, students are introduced to the art of logic as taught by the man Dante called “the master of those who know,” Aristotle.
 Especially in Logic, but also more generally in all of our philosophy classes, we rely heavily on Aristotle’s guidance because, as John Henry Cardinal Newman pointed out, it was Aristotle’s great gift to have “told us the meaning of our own words and ideas, before we were born.”
 Though his philosophy has been hallowed by centuries of use and is, therefore, often thought of as a system to be imbibed or rejected as a whole, at Thomas More College we regard Aristotle as a master because he respects the beginnings of wisdom revealed in our common use of language, asks questions of universal interest, and insists upon an orderly pursuit of truth.

 (2 semesters of 3 credits each semester)

-This course trains the student in the art of geometry according to the method of Euclid.
+These courses train the student in the art of geometry according to the method of Euclid.
 Students master the first six books of Euclid’s Elements.
 The discussion of the principles and definitions proper to the art will be followed by the examination of the theorems, which are presented publicly and from memory by the students.

 (2 semesters of 3 credits each semester)

-This course develops the students’ wonder at the splendor and intelligibility of the Creation through extensive field and laboratory study.
+These courses develop the students’ wonder at the splendor and intelligibility of the Creation through extensive field and laboratory study.
 Students will learn to identify the principal trees and common birds of our campus and study the ecology of the White Pine-Red Oak-Maple transitional forests that characterize the lower Merrimack Valley.
 Texts are drawn from the writings of ancient and modern students of nature, as well as from the writings of prominent New England naturalists.

 (3 credits during first year of studies)